sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### "swid" URI Scheme Registration

-There is a need for a scheme name that can be used in URIs that point to a specific SWID/CoSWID tag by that tag's tag-id, such as the use of the link entry as described in section {{model-link}}) of this document.
+There is a need for a scheme name that can be used in URIs that point to a specific SWID/CoSWID tag by that tag's tag-id, such as the use of the link entry as described in Section {{model-link}}) of this document.
 Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
 The scheme "swid" is hereby registered as a 'permanent' scheme for that purpose.

 The "swid" scheme is specified as follows:

-Scheme syntax:  The scheme speific part consists of a SWID or CoSWID tag's tag-id that is URI encoded according to {{RFC3986}} section 2.1.
+Scheme syntax:  The scheme speific part consists of a SWID or CoSWID tag's tag-id that is URI encoded according to {{RFC3986}} Section 2.1.
 The following expression is a valid example:

 ~~~~
 <swid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c>